iifl-logo

 The ongoing municipal reforms featured an incentivization package and a fifty-year loan to states, with a focus on capital project utilization and urban planning reforms to boost municipal bond creditworthiness.

-BUDGET 2024 - KEY TAKEAWAYS FOR CLIMATE CHANGE
+BUDGET 2025 26 - KEY TAKEAWAYS FOR CLIMATE ACTION

 IMPACT OF CLIMATE CHANGE ON REAL ESTATE SECTOR

-In recent years, theres been a noticeable uptick in worldwide investments aimed at diminishing the energy consumption of buildings.
+In recent years, there s been a noticeable uptick in worldwide investments aimed at diminishing the energy consumption of buildings.
 This move by the real estate sector towards minimizing its environmental footprint marks a positive trend.
 Governments, policymakers, investors, and the general populace are shifting their views on climate change and are taking bold actions to counteract its effects.
 The creation of tools that encourage eco-friendly building practices and the widespread acceptance of green building certifications are helping more areas to align their construction activities with the goals of the Paris Agreement.
-While the surge in investment is indeed encouraging, it also highlights the necessity of engaging with additional external partners to leverage technology effectively, ensuring seamless operations, accountability, and transparency.

 OPPORTUNITIES, THREATS AND CHALLENGES: